 Crypto enables a quick and easy payment process, he said, and allows agents to cut out middlemen while avoiding the payment processing fees associated with banks and wire transfers.

 Ryan Serhant, CEO and founder of the real estate brokerage house that bears his name, has invested in RLTY.
-According to the entrepreneur, many realtors in luxury markets like New York and South Florida (which RLTY serves) want to be paid in crypto.
+According to the entrepreneur, many realtors in luxury markets like New York and South Florida (served by RLTY) want to be paid in crypto.

 “[They] deal with buyers who purchase or through cryptocurrency; so it’s just a natural progression, âsaid Serhant.

 âI think it’s going to be huge for us and the agents we work with,â he added.

 As more and more institutions engage in crypto … everyone is going to be more and more inundated with crypto in front of them, whether it’s to use it for shopping at the grocery store, on Amazon, or to purchase your Netflix subscription.Ryan Serhant, Real Estate Entrepreneur

 Currently, RLTY’s services are available in New York and Florida, and are expected to go national within the next six to eight months.